-The presence/absence of any current medical condition and/or other significant medical/surgical history will be coded using Medical Dictionary for Regulatory Activities (MedDRA) Version 20.0, or higher.
-Any procedures/non-drug therapies will also be coded using MedDRA or World Health Organization (WHO) Drug Enhanced Dictionary (March 2017 or later), as appropriate.
+The presence/absence of any current medical condition and/or other significant medical/surgical history will be coded using Medical Dictionary for Regulatory Activities (MedDRA) Version 20.0.
+Any procedures/non-drug therapies will also be coded using MedDRA or World Health Organization (WHO) Drug Enhanced Dictionary Version March 2017 B2, as appropriate.

 Medical/surgical history will be summarized by treatment, and listed by subject.

 Procedures/non-drug therapies will be summarized by treatment, and listed by subject.